jfrog/frogbot/docs/install-github.md

 [Go back to the main documentation page](../README.md)
-# Installing Frogbot on GitHub repositories
+# Installing Frogbot on GitHub repositories with GitHub Actions
 To install Frogbot on GitHub repositories using GitHub Actions:

 1. Make sure you have the connection details of your JFrog environment.